Reexamining the perturbative renormalizability of the coupled triplets: Regularization and renormalization

 where I have explicitly taken into account that $\langle 1 \rangle_{\rho \sigma}(k)$ becomes energy independent for this regularization.
 This form basically means that: \begin{itemize} \item[(i)] Given two arbitrary renormalization conditions, there will always be a solution (and thus no exceptional cutoffs). \item[(ii)] Owing to the linear transformation

-the derivative contact-range potential of Eq.~(\ref{eq:delta-shell-coupled-deriv}) yields identical results to that of its energy-dependent counterpart, Eq.~(\ref{eq:delta-shell-coupled}), where the only difference is the specific values of the couplings. \end{itemize} That is, the cutoff dependence of a derivative contact is identical to that of Fig.~\ref{fig:3C1-3C2-Rc} for an energy-dependent contact, and as a consequence there are no exceptional cutoffs either.
+the derivative contact-range potential of Eq.~(\ref{eq:delta-shell-coupled-deriv}) yields identical results to that of its energy-dependent counterpart, Eq.~(\ref{eq:delta-shell-coupled}), where the only difference is the specific values of the couplings. \end{itemize} That is, the cutoff dependence of a derivative contact is identical to that of Fig.~\ref{fig:3C1-3C2-Rc} for an energy-dependent contact (this has been explicitly checked numerically), and as a consequence there are no exceptional cutoffs either.

 At the practical level, if one is interested in the calculation of the phase shifts in the two-nucleon sector, the energy-dependent representation is computationally more convenient than the momentum-dependent one.
 The reason is numerical noise, which for the contact-range potential of Eq.~(\ref{eq:delta-shell-coupled-deriv}) is particularly noticeable close to the cutoffs for which the wave function has a zero.
 In contrast, if one works with the energy-dependent contact of Eq.~(\ref{eq:delta-shell-coupled}) numerical noise is almost absent, unless one integrates the coupled-channel Sch\"odinger equation with very low numerical accuracy.